-- visualizing normal and abnormal cell and tissue morphology.
+- visualizing normal and abnormal cellular and tissue morphology

-The "Pôle Facultaire de Microscopie Ultrastructurale (PFMU)" at the Medical Faculty of Geneva is a multi-user facility performing most aspects of biological research that require the use of scanning or transmission electron microscopy (SEM/TEM).
+- is an open door multi-user facility performing most aspects of biological research that require the use of scanning and/or transmission electron microscopy (SEM/TEM).

 To cover part of the costs and to be able to maintain the equipment, fees to use the equipment and fees for specimen preparation are charged to the users.

-A prospective user should contact a member of the PFMU staff (see contact) and determine if the instruments in the facility are suitable for the proposed research.
+A prospective user should contact a member of the PFMU staff (see contacts) and determine if the instruments in the facility are suitable for the proposed research.